NicoPANW/Contrail_Cookbook/docs/index.md

 ###### Known IP@ and mac@

-Below screenshot shows on compute-4v-7.sdn.lab that vRouter has associated 10.0.0.4 to 02:37:f4:6f:5f:cb.
+Below screenshot shows on _compute-4v-7.sdn.lab_ that vRouter has associated 10.0.0.4 to 02:37:f4:6f:5f:cb.
 It has "P" in flag to say "Proxy ARP".

 ![Screenshot](img/virtual_networks/VR-L2L3-RTdump.png)

 Below vSRX_3 pings vSRX_4 (ARP table on vSRX_3 was cleared).
-We notice that vSRX_3 sends an ARP request for 10.0.0.4 and **vRouter** will answer the ARP request thanks to mac@ known above.
+We notice that vSRX_3 sends an ARP request for 10.0.0.4 and **vRouter** will answer (on behalf of vSRX_4, so acting as proxy ARP) the ARP request thanks to mac@ known above.
 Besides, on vif interface we can see the flag "L3L2".

 ![Screenshot](img/virtual_networks/VR-L2L3-ping.png)